Stray Hold Information

 Please note: All animals must be brought in by the police department of the town they were found.

 Golf Rose provides Animal Control for the following government agencies.
 Click on the department to be directed to their website.
+PLEASE NOTE: We CANNOT accept animals from anyone other than police departments/government agencies.

 - Arlington Heights